-For the purposes of this Part of these meeting procedures the term electors has additional meaning as giving to it under the Act.
+For the purposes of this Part of this local law the term electors has additional meaning as giving to it under the Act.

-5.26.
-Term used: electors
+Note: Section 5.26 of the Act states - 5.26.
+Term used: electors electors includes ratepayers.

 In this Subdivision -